exurbs

 Community Snapshot

-These 222 counties generally lie on the fringe of major metro areas, in the space between suburban and rural America — with some more densely settled areas and some sparser areas.
+These 196 counties generally lie on the fringe of major metro areas, in the space between suburban and rural America — with some more densely settled places and some sparser areas.

-People residing in the Exurbs are among the most educated in the American Communities Project (ACP), with about 37% of the population holding a bachelor’s degree.
-The wealth in these communities extends to children as well, affording a child poverty rate that is roughly two thirds of the national average.
-These communities are relatively safe places to live, with violent crime rates averaging 165 reported violent crimes per 100,000 people, less than half the national average.
-Located on the outskirts of metro areas, many people in the Exurbs tend to have lengthy, solo commutes—9 percentage points more on average than the rest of the nation.
-Access to physicians is slightly below average here, with an additional 700 people per primary care physician compared to the U.S. as a whole.
+People residing in the Exurbs are among the most educated in the American Communities Project (ACP), with 36% of the population holding a bachelor’s degree.
+The wealth in these communities extends to children as well, affording a child poverty rate of 11%, which is 6 points lower than the national average.
+Broadband access is 90%, one of the highest rates in the ACP.
+Living on the outskirts of metro areas, many residents tend to have lengthy, solo commutes — 5 percent more on average than the rest of the nation.
+Access to physicians is slightly below average here, with an additional 386 people per primary care physician compared to the U.S. as a whole.
 Mental health providers are even more scarce, with more than twice as many people per provider than the rest of the country.

 Vol. 3 2020-2021